Flora Nwapa: Family life

 Flora Nwapa had three children: Ejine Nzeribe (from her previous relationship), Uzoma Gogo Nwakuche and Amede Nzeribe.
 She was married to Chief Gogo Nwakuche.

 Her uncle, A. C. Nwapa, was Nigeria's first Minister of Commerce and Industries, according to The House of Nwapa, the documentary by Onyeka Nwelue.
+Nwapa is a cousin of Nigerian author Adaobi Tricia Nwaubani.

 Teaching and public service

 After returning to Nigeria, Nwapa joined the Ministry of Education in Calabar as an Education Officer until 1959.
 She then took employment as a teacher at Queen's School in Enugu, where she taught English and Geography from 1959 to 1962.
-She continued to work in both education and the civil service in several positions, including as Assistant Registrar, University of Lagos (1962–67).
-After the Nigerian civil war of 1967–70, she accepted cabinet office as Minister of Health and Social Welfare in East Central State (1970–71), and subsequently as Minister of Lands, Survey and Urban Development (1971–74).
+She continued to work in both education and the civil service in several positions, including as Assistant Registrar, University of Lagos (1962–1967).
+After the Nigerian Civil War of 1967–1970, she accepted cabinet office as Minister of Health and Social Welfare in East Central State (1970–71), and subsequently as Minister of Lands, Survey and Urban Development (1971–74).
 She was a visiting lecturer at Alvan Ikoku Federal College of Education in Owerri, Nigeria.
 In 1989, she was appointed a visiting professor of creative writing at University of Maiduguri.